intersystems/Samples-RecordMapper/README.md

 # Samples-RecordMapper
 This repository contains a sample production that transforms delimited text files into fixed-width text files using record maps.
 Additionally, the repository contains sample data.
-You can load the production into your InterSystems IRIS instance and use the sample data to interact with the Record Mapper tool.

-The repository illustrates the concepts described in [Using the Record Mapper](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=EGDV_recmap)
+You can load the production into your InterSystems IRIS instance and use it to explore the concepts described in [Using the Record Mapper](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=EGDV_recmap)

 ---